clewisdavis/The-Joy-of-React/course-notes.md

 - If the left hand value of isOnline `{isOnline && <div className="green-dot" />}` is false, the expression short-circuits, evaluates `isOnline` to `false.

-- If the value it `true`, it evaluates tow hatever is on the right hand side of the operator `{isOnline && <div className="green-dot" />}`, which is the `<div>` element containing our green dot.
+- If the value it `true`, it evaluates tow whatever is on the right hand side of the operator `{isOnline && <div className="green-dot" />}`, which is the `<div>` element containing our green dot.

-- 🎁 You can check out Logical Operators for JS primer. or [MDN Loginal AND &&](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND)
+- 🎁 You can check out Logical Operators for JS primer. or [MDN Logical AND &&](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND)

-##### Common gatcha: the number zero
+##### Common galcha: the number zero

 - The `&&` operator doesn't return `true` or `false`.
 It returns the left hand side or the right hand side.
 - React will render any number you give it, even zero.